• DESTINATIONS

 Preventative Actions

-Due to some disrespectful behaviour, the Balinese government was looking at not allowing tourists to go into temples unaccompanied but apart from this it doesn’t seem like a lot is being done.
-In fact quite the opposite, as more and more resort style accommodation is opening, it seems Bali is being replicating in other parts of Indonesia by investment from overseas.
+Due to some disrespectful behaviour, the Balinese government was looking at not allowing tourists to go into temples unaccompanied, but apart from this it doesn’t appear a lot is being done.
+In fact, quite the opposite, as more and more resort style accommodation is opening, it seems Bali is being replicated in other parts of Indonesia by investment from overseas.
+Areas such as the Gilli islands that are now becoming tourist hot spots.

 Incorporate some remote travel into your itinerary.
-Head for places like North Bali which incorporates the beautiful rice paddy fields of Ubud but with so much more culture.
-Travelling to these areas can mean discovering new and hidden treasures as well as stunning boutique hotels owned by locals thus supporting the country’s economy.
+Head for places like North Bali which incorporates the beautiful rice paddy fields of Ubud, with so much more culture.
+Travelling to these areas can mean discovering new and hidden treasures as well as stunning boutique hotels owned by locals thus supporting the country’s local economy.

 Tours & Activities in Bali